Hjh233/starter-hugo-research-group/content/publication/a-highly-diastereo-and-enantioselective-reaction-for-constructing-functionalized-cyclohexanes-six-contiguous-stereocenters-in-one-step/index.md

 publication: Angewandte Chemie International Edition
 publication_short: Angew.
 Chem.
 Int.
 Ed
-abstract: "Just mix to get six: Six contiguous stereocenters, including one quaternary stereocenter, and three CC bonds are created by a new copper-catalyzed tandem reaction (see scheme).
+abstract: "Just mix to get six: Six contiguous stereocenters, including one quaternary stereocenter, and three C-C bonds are created by a new copper-catalyzed tandem reaction (see scheme).
 Rigid chiral diamine ligands enabled this asymmetric tandem reaction to proceed with excellent stereoselectivity (complete diastereoselectivity and high enantioselectivity)